Ryouh/Feats-Revisited/Feats.md

 ### Grappler

 **Prerequisite:** Strength 13 or higher
-___

 You’ve developed the skills necessary to hold your own in close-quarters grappling.

-* You have advantage on attack rolls against a creature you are grappling.
+* Attacks made against a creature of your size or smaller, that is grappled by you, are made with advantage.
-* You can use your action to try to pin a creature grappled by you.
-To do so, make another grapple check.
-If you succeed, you and the creature are both restrained until the grapple ends.

-### Heavily Armored

-**Prerequisite:** Proficiency with medium armor.

-* You gain proficiency with heavy armor.
+* You can add your proficiency bonus to athletics checks made while grappling.
+If you are already proficient, your proficiency bonus is doubled.

 ### Inspiring Leader